yousefelassal/quote-cron/README.md

 > Imagination is more important than knowledge.
 For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.

 > It has never been my object to record my dreams, just to realize them.

+> If you talk to a man in a language he understands, that goes to his head.
+If you talk to him in his language, that goes to his heart.